|

 those pointed

 trowels to rather awkwardly place it.
-It was a eureka-moment - here was a
+It was a eureka-moment for me - here was a

 way to make mortar that was manageable for repairs.